heathhenley/heathhenley.github.io/content/posts/yolo-all-the-traffic-cams.md

 )
 ```

-Basically you need to configure your server to allow specific origins (your client) to make requests to it, for each http method (GET, POST, etc).
+Basically you need to configure your server to allow specific origins (your client) to make requests to it for each http method (GET, POST, etc).
 The REST API server is currently set up to allow all origins to make GET requests only.

 ## Dropping Images into S3
-The worker drops images into an S3 bucket - the two gotchas that I ran into with this were related to the headers set on the "objects".
+The worker drops images into an S3 bucket - the two gotchas that I ran into with this were related to the headers set on the "file objects".

 You can see in the snippet, I had to make sure to explictly set the `ContentType` and `CacheControl` headers.
 Maybe obvious to a web dev - but I missed it at first.